Hon-lab/Perturb-Seq-Processing-Pipeline/README.md

 - Minimal requirements:
 	- Column 1: Unique ID of sgRNA  saved as ***sgRNA_ref.tsv***
 	- Column 2: Reverse compliment sequence of sgRNA (for 5 Prime sequencing)
-- HTO reference tsv/csv file
+- HTO reference tsv/csv file:
 	- Note.
 It will also be important to know length of HTOs
 - Minimal requirements:
 	- Column 1: ID of HTO (e.g. HTO1, HTO2 etc.)